nahuai/grid-aware-wp/README.md

 ### Grid Intensity Levels

-The plugin categorizes grid intensity into three levels based on how the current carbon intensity compares to the rolling average of the previous 10 days:
+The plugin uses the Electricity Maps `/carbon-intensity-level/latest` API endpoint to categorize grid intensity into three levels based on relative comparisons to historical data:

-- **Low** (ratio < 0.85): 15% below average - cleaner than usual grid conditions
+- **Low**: Cleaner than usual grid conditions - more renewable energy in the mix
-- **Medium** (0.85 ≤ ratio ≤ 1.15): Between 15% below and 15% above average - typical grid conditions
+- **Medium**: Typical grid conditions - moderate mix of energy sources
-- **High** (ratio > 1.15): 15% above average - dirtier than usual grid conditions
+- **High**: Dirtier than usual grid conditions - more fossil fuel-based energy

-These thresholds are based on the [Electricity Maps API](https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level) and provide a relative measure of grid cleanliness rather than absolute carbon intensity values.
+These intensity levels are determined directly by the [Electricity Maps carbon-intensity-level API](https://portal.electricitymaps.com/developer-hub/api/reference#latest-carbon-intensity-level) and provide a relative measure of grid cleanliness without exposing raw carbon intensity values to users.

 ### Content Optimization